 Fingernails must be clean, short and neatly trimmed.
-Clear or light colored nail polish is best.

 Lab Coats/Short White Coats:

 Lab and student short white coats are to be clean and neatly pressed, with no holes, stains or missing buttons.

 Please refer to the Experiential Education Handbook for details about IPPE and APPE dress code expectations.